Before 1985, before Randy Sprecher, you could not find a microbrewery in Milwaukee.

 Randy worked at Pabst just at the end of its heyday, 1980-84.
 During this time he continued homebrewing, sampling friends, and saving his money.
 When he and many other employees were let go in 1984, Randy went to work building the brewery of his dreams with the $40,000 he’d saved and a lot of of sweat equity.
 Much of the brewery was either hand-built by Randy and friends – including the original gas-fired brew kettle – or used equipment purchased at auction.
 The original Sprecher brewery was located in three story leased building located at 701 W. Oregon St., in Walker’s Point.
 Randy discovered that many Milwaukeeans appreciated the beers he made: German lagers and well balanced beers with good flavor.
 After a canal retainer wall fell into the river, the parking lot followed, making it difficult to access the brewery.
 In 1993, Sprecher Brewery moved to its current location in Glendale, WI.

 Sprecher Brewery Today

 The Sprecher Brewery you visit today is a renovated elevator cab factory.
 When you tour the brewery you will see our quaint yet efficient lab.
-The centerpiece of our operation, the brewhouse.
+And then you’ll step into the centerpiece of our operation, the brewhouse.
 In the brewhouse you will find the reason we put “Fire-Brewed” on all our packaging, because we still brew all our beers and sodas in a hand-built gas-fired brew kettle.
 Your journey continues past our aging tanks purchased from Wisconsin dairies, and our bottling line with murals of the Bavarian Alps.
 At the end of the tour, because we like to save the best for last, you enter our indoor beer garden for samples from our wide array of craft beers and sodas.